funilrys/PyFunceble/docs/configuration.rst

 Sometimes, you may find yourself in a position that you do not or you can't answer the question which ask you if you would like to install the default configuration file.

-For that reason, if you set :code:`PYFUNCEBLE_AUTO_CONFIGURATION` as environnement variable with what you want as assignement, we do not ask that question.
-We simply do what we have to do whithout asking anything.
+For that reason, if you set :code:`PYFUNCEBLE_AUTO_CONFIGURATION` as environnement variable with what you want as assignment, we do not ask that question.
+We simply do what we have to do without asking anything.

 -----------------------------------